-This was one of my very top experiences, not just while I was in Sri Lanka, but anywhere that I’ve travelled to!
+It doesn’t get any better than my stay with Leopard Trails at Yala National Park in Sri Lanka.
+This was one of my very top experiences, not just while I was in Sri Lanka, but anywhere that I’ve traveled to!

-Game Ranger Arran picked me up at the agreed upon meeting place and was friendly and welcoming!
+Game Ranger Arran picked me up at the agreed-upon meeting place and was friendly and welcoming!
 The kind of guy you feel like you’ve known forever.

-When I hopped out of the jeep, there was another welcoming committee, a troop of Hanuman Langur monkeys!
+When I hopped out of the jeep, there was another welcoming committee.
+A troop of Hanuman Langur monkeys!
 For a gal whose blog is called Monkeys and Mountains, I don’t think I need to tell you that this is the ULTIMATE welcome!
 Just be sure to zip your tent shut though, advised Arran.
 They haven’t been brave enough to go into tents…yet, but we want to be cautious!!!

 Agreed, as much as I love monkeys, even I don’t want them snooping through and stealing my stuff.

 I dropped my stuff off at my gorgeous tent, complete with all the modern-day amenities that make your stay comfortable.
 Such as electricity, and a cool outdoor shower.
-This is my dream type of stay, wild, where you feel you are at one with nature, but still luxurious!
+This is my dream type of stay.
+Wild, where you feel you are at one with nature, but still luxurious!

 Soon after my arrival, it was time for lunch!
-No wonder I immediately fell in love with Leopard Trails, a warm welcome, monkeys and now a hearty Sri Lankan lunch!
+No wonder I immediately fell in love with Leopard Trails.
+A warm welcome, monkeys and now a hearty Sri Lankan lunch!

-I think that’s the great thing about the intimate setting at Leopard Trails, it attracts like-minded people who bond almost immediately over a common interest.
+I think that’s the great thing about the intimate setting at Leopard Trails.
+It attracts like-minded people who bond almost immediately over a common interest.

-Yala has the highest leopard population density in the world and while I was also interested in seeing the other 43 species of mammals and at least giving a passing glance to the 215 bird species there, it was the leopards that I most excited to see, see they have eluded me on my four previous visits to Africa.
+Yala has the highest leopard population density in the world.
+And while I was also interested in seeing the other 43 species of mammals and at least giving a passing glance to the 215 bird species there.
+It was the leopards that I most excited to see.
+See, they have eluded me on my four previous visits to Africa.

 And see them I did!!!
 You can read all about my leopard-spotting here!
 In addition, I also spotted elephants, not as many as what I saw in Kaudulla National Park, where I saw over 200!
 But I had a very nice encounter with this juvenile and spent about 15 minutes observing him eating his breakfast of leaves.

 Besides being in Yala, surrounded by the sounds of hundreds of chirping birds, I was completely mesmerized by our guide Jerome.
-He is the best and most entertaining safari guide I have ever had – bar none, and I’ve been fortunate to have had some great guides!
+He is the best and most entertaining safari guide I have ever had – bar none.
+And I’ve been fortunate to have had some great guides!

-He has worked as the field assistant on numerous projects including elephant and sloth behaviour, human-crocodile conflict mitigation, and provides training to the Department of Wildlife Conservation on Jungle Survival Techniques and Animal Behaviour.
+He has worked as the field assistant on numerous projects including elephant and sloth behavior, human-crocodile conflict mitigation, and provides training to the Department of Wildlife Conservation on Jungle Survival Techniques and Animal Behaviour.

 I won’t give you Jerome’s whole resume, but I would advise you to ask him about the two times he was bitten by a snake.
-The one story is insane!
-Given his incredible knowledge of animals, plants and birds, he made our time in Yala entertaining and educational – and I mean that in the best way possible, not in a boring way.
+The one-story is insane!
+Given his incredible knowledge of animals, plants, and birds, he made our time in Yala entertaining and educational – and I mean that in the best way possible, not in a boring way.

-On our morning drive it poured like crazy and even though they had warned us there wouldn’t be a lot of animals out, we still went.
-In the beginning, we didn’t see much as predicted due to the weather, but Jerome kept us entertained with pointing out what we could see and pointing out the less obvious stuff such as some of the medicinal properties of plants.
+On our morning drive, it poured like crazy and even though they had warned us there wouldn’t be a lot of animals out, we still went.
+In the beginning, we didn’t see much as predicted due to the weather, but Jerome kept us entertained by pointing out what we could see and pointing out the less obvious stuff such as some of the medicinal properties of plants.
 And once the weather cleared?
 Well, let’s just say that it was the best safari I had in Yala!

-Arriving back at camp, we had some down time and then we were to meet for drinks before dinner.
+Arriving back at camp, we had some downtime and then we were to meet for drinks before dinner.
 I had already discovered that wine is not very popular in Sri Lanka, but much to my delight they had some.
 I may have indulged in a glass, or two, or….hey what happens in the bush, stays in the bush!